odayakanaasa/blog_v2/README-en.md

  * redis
  * nginx
- * mysql --- Maybe you need a server for free .
-To use MaraiaDB instead it.
+ * mysql --- Maybe you need a free database server, and now you can replace it with MaraiaDB
  * php
- * node ---If you know how to run this project by gulp
+ * node --- If you know how to run this project by gulp

 ## Unit Test